rohinirajkumar7/Cancer-Detection/README.md

 ---

-## Start the Backend
+## Start the Backend Server

 ```bash
 python app.py
 ```

-The Flask server will start on:
+The Flask server will start at:

 ```
 http://127.0.0.1:5000